 The proposal sparked a mass outcry from Canadians who objected to any change to the lyrics.

-O Canada, with music composed by Calixa Lavallée in 1880, became the national anthem in 1980, replacing God Save the Queen.
+O Canada, with music composed by Calixa Lavallée in 1880, became the first official national anthem in 1980.

 Its English lyrics have been adapted several times over the years, but the current version is based on a poem written in 1908 by Stanley Weir.